o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/shader-resource-groups.md

 ```

 ### SRGs and SRG Semantics in Atom
-When defining an SRG, it must indicate a semantic.
+When defining an SRG, it must indicate an SRG semantic.
 In Atom, common SRG semantics are defined in the file **SrgSemantics.azsli**.
 To access the definitions of all available SRG semantics in your shader source file, add the following include directive at the top of your file.

 ```cpp
 #include <Atom/Features/SrgSemantics.azsli>